simeononsecurity/simeononsecurity.ch/content/articles/free-microsoft-certifications-for-students/index.en.md

 ## The Certifications Available through MSFT Student Cert

 The MSFT Student Cert program offers several certifications in cloud computing and artificial intelligence.
-Let's take a closer look at some of the available certifications and what they entail:
+Let's look closely at some of the available certifications and what they entail:

 ### Azure Fundamentals (AZ-900)